↑

 Instructions

-• After allowing the chocolate to cool a few minutes, scoop it into the small sandwich baggie.
+• After allowing the chocolate to cool for a few minutes, scoop it into the small sandwich baggie.
 Squeeze the extra air out and make a small snip in the corner using the scissors.

 • Make a small loop at the top of the chocolate ornament for the ribbon or twine if you wish.